elviosak/plugin-wingmenu/README.md

 It has two columns instead of the "classic menu" and was inspired by Xfce's [Whisker Menu](https://docs.xfce.org/panel-plugins/xfce4-whiskermenu-plugin/start)

+Can be activated via D-Bus `qdbus org.lxqt.panel.wingmenu /wingmenu toggle` or wingmenu2, wingmenu3, etc. Exact command is available in the Settings window.

 License: [LGPL-2.1+](LICENSE "License")

 ## Translations